NervanaSystems/ngraph/doc/sphinx/source/graph-basics.rst

 frameowrks, it says nothing about storage or arrays.

 An ``Add`` op is used to represent a tensor sum.
-To construct an Add op, two op outputs are needed.
-For example, two parameters could be used, or the same parameter twice.
+To construct an Add op, each of the two inputs of the ``Add`` must be associated with some output of some already created op.
 All outputs of constructed ops have element types and shapes, so when the Add is constructed, it verifies that the two outputs associated with its two inputs have the same element type and shape and sets its output to have the same element